swan-io/docs/MIGRATION-MANIFEST.md

 - Link text names the target page; never "above/below/previously".
 - Sub-hub previews its leaves in one line each, then links; leaves link back to the parent and sideways to guides/reference via `related`.
 - Sibling section hubs cross-reference each other in `related` (concepts ↔ guides ↔ reference).
+- When content moves between pages, re-audit `<Term>` wrapping on BOTH pages: the move can strip the source page's only wrap of a term or duplicate the target's.
+Wrap the new first mention on the source; unwrap the now-duplicate mention on the target.
+Also re-check inbound `#anchor` links to any heading the move removes or renames (anchors only WARN in the build).

 ## 7. No-loss gate (run per domain, before deleting `topics/`)